Overview of the Microsoft 365 compliance center

 Select Data connectors to configure connectors to import and archive data in your Microsoft 365 subscription.

 Go to Alerts to view and resolve alerts

 Visit Reports to view data about label usage and retention, DLP policy matches and overrides, shared files, third-party apps in use, and more.

-Go to Policies to view alerts and to access your DLP and retention policies.
+Go to Policies to set up policies to govern data, manage devices, and receive alerts.
+You can also access your DLP and retention policies.

 Use the links in the Solutions section to access your organization's compliance solutions.
 These include: